-Was your child injured in Miami, FL, because someone else was careless?
+Was your child injured in Miami, Florida, because someone else was careless?
 Child injuries can be especially traumatic for everyone involved.
 A Miami child injury lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and pain and suffering.

 Since 2007, our legal team has proudly fought to help families in South Florida recover fair compensation after preventable child injuries.
 We’ve recovered tens of millions of dollars in the process.

 Our lawyers are here to help you understand your legal rights and options.
 Contact our law offices in Miami, Florida or call us today at (305) 937-0191, to schedule a free consultation today if you’re ready to learn more.

 How Shaked Law Personal Injury Lawyers Can Help With a Miami Child Injury Claim

 When your child is hurt, you need time to focus on your family.
 Your child deserves the attention and support only a parent can provide.
 But you may begin to worry about your family’s finances.
 The cost of treating a serious injury can be overwhelming.

 Our Miami injury attorneys at Shaked Law Personal Injury Lawyers can fight to protect your financial security while you worry about your child’s recovery.
 Our Miami personal injury attorneys have over 100 years of experience between us.
 That makes us one of the most experienced personal injury law firms in South Florida.

 When you hire us, we will:

 - Launch a detailed investigation into your child’s accident